bigcommerce/big-design/packages/big-design-icons/README.md

 npm install @bigcommerce/big-design-icons styled-components@5
 ```

-or with `yarn`:
+or with `pnpm`:

 ```
-yarn add @bigcommerce/big-design-icons styled-components@5
+pnpm add @bigcommerce/big-design-icons styled-components@5
 ```

 Import any icon component and use it anywhere in your app.